When to visit the vet?

 The most important facts at a glance

 Cleft lip and palate in dogs is a congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation that occurs during embryonic development due to an incomplete fusion of the lips, jaw, and palate.
-This malformation can significantly impair suckling and eating and lead to health problems.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation that occurs during embryonic development due to incomplete fusion of the lips, jaw, and palate.
+This malformation can significantly complicate sucking and eating and lead to health problems.
 The causes are multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems., with genetic factors playing a significant role.
-Various genes involved in facial development may be mutated.
+Various genes involved in facial development can be mutated.
 Environmental factors, such as the exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. of the pregnant dog to certain medications or Malnutrition, also increase the risk.
-Symptoms include difficulty suckling and swallowing, as well as milk coming out of the nose.
+Symptoms include difficulty sucking and swallowing, as well as milk leaking from the nose.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination and imaging techniques such as X-rays.
-Surgical procedures are the most common form of treatment to restore the function of the mouth and nose.
+It is the first step in the management and treatment of patients. is made through a clinical examination and imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions..
+Surgical interventions are the most common form of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. to restore the function of the mouth and nose.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the severity of the malformation and the success of the surgery.
 Preventive measures include genetic selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
 In breeding, this is applied to promote specific characteristics in dogs and cats. and optimal care during pregnancy.
-Research focuses on genetic and environmental factors that contribute to the development, as well as on improving surgical techniques.
+Research focuses on genetic and environmental factors contributing to the development, as well as the improvement of surgical techniques.
 Insights from veterinary medicine can also contribute to the development of new therapies in humans.

 Causes

-The development of the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. and nasalNasal refers to the nose and nasal cavities.
+The development of mouth and nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. structures in dogs occurs during the embryonic phase.
 Normally, the tissues that form the lips, jaw, and palate fuse to create a continuous structure.
-In dogs with a cleft lip and palate, this fusion process is incomplete, resulting in clefts in these areas.
+In dogs with a cleft lip and palate, this fusion process is incomplete, resulting in gaps in these areas.

 Symptoms